eighty20results/e20r-sequences/README.txt

 Tags: sequence, drip feed, serial, delayed, limited, memberships Requires at least: 3.4
 Requires PHP 5.2 or later.
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.0
+Stable tag: 2.1.2

-Create "Sequence" which are groups of posts/pages where the content is revealed to members over time.
-This an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).
+Create a drip feed "Sequence" which are groups of posts/pages where the content is revealed to members over time.
+This is an extension of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 == Description ==
 This plugin currently requires Paid Memberships Pro and started life as a complete rip-off of the pmpro_series